 Netflix and takeout, or getting your party on — how do you let loose?

-Probably going out for dinner, often with one of my close friends.
+Probably going out for dinner, sometimes with one of my close

-But then, I often do this on other nights of the week.
+friends.
+But then, I will often do this on another night and veg at

 The most private thing I’m willing to admit